Exactness and Fell bundles with the approximation property over inverse semigroups: Introduction

 As a consequence, a lot of research in operator algebras has been devoted to finding necessary and sufficient conditions for nuclearity and exactness of $C^*$-algebras associated to more and more general classes of dynamical systems \cite{AnantharamanDelaroche1987,Exel1997,Exel2002,AnantharamanDelaroche2000,Takeishi2014,Lal-15,Abadie2022,Buss2022,Ozawa2021,BM-23,Kwasniewski2023,Kra-23,Gao-25,Buss2025}.
 The arguably most general framework for $C^*$-dynamical systems is that of Fell bundles over inverse semigroups which simultaneously generalizes groups, inverse semigroups, (twisted) \'etale groupoids, and actions of all of these on $C^*$-algebras \cite{FD-88,Kum-98,Sieben1998,Exe-11,BE-12,BM-17}.

 A (saturated\footnote{Since we only consider saturated Fell bundles in this work, we simply call them \emph{Fell bundles}.}) Fell bundle over an inverse semigroup $S$ consists of a collection of Hilbert bimodules $(A_s)_{s\in S}$ equipped with a multiplication and involution that mimic the inverse semigroup operations.
-When $S$ is the bisection semigroup of an \'etale groupoid $G$, Fell bundles over $S$ correspond precisely to saturated Fell bundles over $G$.
+When $S$ is the bisection semigroup of an \'etale groupoid $G$, Fell bundles over $S$ generalize saturated Fell bundles over $G$ (see \cite[Theorem 6.1]{BM-17} or \cite[Theorem 7.5]{Kwasniewski2021}).

 On the dynamical side, nuclearity for cross-sectional algebras of Fell bundles is mirrored by Exel's \emph{approximation property} \cite{Exel1997,Exel2002,Kra-23,BM-23} which is an amenability-type condition generalizing amenability of the underlying group(oid).
 The approximation property together with nuclearity of the unit fiber often characterizes nuclearity of the cross-sectional algebra, notably for actions of discrete groups on $C^*$-algebras \cite{AnantharamanDelaroche1987}, Fell bundles over discrete groups \cite{Abadie2022,Buss2022}, and actions of second countable Hausdorff \'etale groupoids on separable $C^*$-algebras \cite{Kra-23}.
 In many other cases of interest, the former conditions are at least sufficient for nuclearity of the cross-sectional algebra, in particular for actions of locally compact groups on $C^*$-algebras \cite{Buss2022}, for separable Fell bundles over second countable Hausdorff \'etale groupoids \cite{Kra-23}, and for Fell bundles over inverse semigroups \cite{BM-23}.